-- A PhD in climate science or a related discipline - An established track record of high quality publications in leading international journals, relative to opportunity, in the areas of climate dynamics, climate extremes, climate change science, and/or weather-climate interactions, with a focus on quantitative process-level understanding. - A demonstrated capacity to establish collaborations and engage with a broad range of researchers nationally and internationally. - Evidence of the ability to attract external research funding from national competitive research bodies and other sources, including industry. - Evidence of the ability to teach undergraduate and/or graduate courses on discipline topics, including climate variability and change, physical and dynamical meteorology, and other multi-disciplinary aspects of climate science. - A demonstrated capacity to supervise undergraduate and graduate research students.
+- A PhD in atmospheric science, computational science, geology or a related discipline. - An established track record of high quality publications in leading international journals, relative to opportunity, in the general areas of paleoclimate modelling. - A demonstrated capacity to use climate/paleoclimate proxy data and general circulation models and to simulate climate and its variability, in support of the School's research priorities. - A demonstrated capacity to establish collaborations and engage with a broad range of researchers nationally and internationally. - Evidence of the ability to attract external research funding from national competitive research bodies and other sources, including industry.

-- Excellent oral and written communication skills in English. - A potential or demonstrated capacity to initiate or contribute to service activities within the School and the broader professional community. - Excellent interpersonal and organisational skills including the ability to project manage and meet deadlines.
+- Evidence of the ability to teach undergraduate and/or graduate courses on discipline topics, including paleoclimate and other multi-disciplinary aspects of climate science. - A demonstrated capacity to supervise undergraduate and graduate research students. - Excellent oral and written communication skills in English - A potential or demonstrated capacity to initiate or contribute to service activities within the School and the broader professional community. - Excellent interpersonal and organisational skills including the ability to project manage and meet deadlines.